carmenlup/Introspect2b/README.md

 Few prerequisites are needed before starting the deployment process:
 **Azure Portal**: Ensure you create create a resource group named `introspect-2-b` in West Europe region to host the resources.
-**Azure DevOps Setup**: - a new project - needed connections: - github connection - Azure Container Registry connection - Azure Resource Manager connection - a new pipeline 3. **GitHub Repository**: The source code for the microservices should be hosted in a GitHub repository.
+**Azure DevOps Setup**: Setup described in the next section **GitHub Repository**: The source code for the ClaimStatus should be hosted in a GitHub repository.

 ## 2. Azure DevOps Setup